AdguardTeam/KnowledgeBase/docs/guides/block-push-notifications.md

 ## Blocking push notifications with AdGuard

-To avoid encountering similar ads in the future, you can also block push notifications directly on the AdGuard apps.
+To avoid similar ads in the future, you can also block push notifications directly from the AdGuard apps.

 ### On Windows